 If $\cY$ is a big family in $M$, we denote by $CX^n(\cY)$ the subspace of $n$-cochains $\theta$ that satisfy the following support condition: For each $R >0$ and each member $Y$ of $\cY$, the intersection

 Such cochains are called \emph{coarse on} $\cY$.
-In particular, if $\cY = \{M\}$ we just write $CX^n(M)$ for the space of \emph{coarse $n$-cochains}, i.e., those locally bounded Borel functions that intersect any uniform neighborhood of the multidiagonal in a bounded set.
+In particular, if $\cY = \{M\}$ we just write $CX^n(M)$ for the space of \emph{coarse $n$-cochains}, i.e., those locally bounded Borel functions whose support intersects any uniform neighborhood of the multi-diagonal in a bounded set.
 For any big family $\cY$ in $M$, the spaces $\smash{CX^\bullet(\cY)}$ with the Alexander-Spanier differential \eqref{ASDifferential} form a cochain complex.

 \begin{definition}[Coarse cohomology] The cohomology groups of the above cochain complex are called the \emph{coarse cohomology groups} of $\cY$, denoted by $HX^\bullet(\cY)$. \end{definition}

 \begin{remark} The relation of $HX^n(\cY)$ to the groups $HX^n(Y)$, $Y \in \cY$, is more subtle in the cohomology case.
 Here the space $CX^n(\cY)$ can be written as a limit,